danielsada/100daysofalgorithms/README.md

 Day 84:

 - [x] Improved red black tree coverage from 70% to 79% there is a lot of work remaining to make them awesome.

+Day 85:
+- [x] Added basic tests to Bellman-Ford.
+- [x] Started working on Ford-Fulkerson and examples of the min-flow max-cut theorem, code right now is partially done, and hopefully ready to be advanced.

 Things to implement when finished researching regular algorithms (due to the time they take)